 Worst Combat Stance

 For most people who have played Dungeons & Dragons, Baba Yaga’s Hut was a powerful object of fascination.
-Now you might not be able to get your hands on the real version of the Hut (my Halfling thief claimed it in the late 1980s), but you can order yourself a Limited Edition Baba Yaga Hut from Midgard Miniatures.
+Now you might not be able to get your hands on the real version of the Hut.
+My Halfling thief claimed it in the late 1980s.
+However you can order yourself a Limited Edition Baba Yaga Hut Miniature from Easternfront Studios.